neelansh/Face-Recognition/README.md

 ### TODO

-  1. collect more training data
+  1. collect more training data (for now trained only on 20 images)
   2. add documentation

 ### references